 Insert an instant-read meat thermometer, preferably digital, into the center of the roast.
 It works best when the pan is out of the oven so the heat doesn’t affect the reading.

 Once sliced, the meat should be opaque with just a slight pink tint, and the juices should run clear.

-- Use A Smooth Glaze: When making apricot glaze for pork, be sure to whisk it well so there are no lumps.
+- Use a smooth glaze: When making the apricot glaze, be sure to whisk it well so there are no lumps.
 This makes basting easier and ensures an even coat of flavor on the outside.
 If the jam you’re using has large chunks of fruit, you may want to run the glaze through a blender or food processor first.

-- Storage: Leftovers can be stored in an airtight container and refrigerated for 3 to 4 days.
+- Storage: Any leftover pork loin and potatoes can be stored in an airtight container and refrigerated for up to 5 days days.
 It may be easier to slice the entire roast before storing, so you can reheat as much or as little as you need.

 - Reheating: Using a microwave will be fastest, but be sure to adjust the power level so the meat doesn’t become overcooked.
 For best results, reheat in the oven or in a pan on the stove, flipping the slices halfway until warmed through.
 Brush on any leftover glaze or make another small batch if you’d like.

-- 4 lb pork loin roast (See Note 1)
+- 4 lb boneless pork loin (See Note 1)

 - 8 large red potatoes quartered